-Since this Sunday July 21, 2019, orange alert has been issued as the heatwave hits Paris, leading to new measures in order to aware Parisians and tourists about the harmful effects these heatwaves can have.
+Since this August 6, 2020, orange alert has been issued as the heatwave hits Paris, leading to new measures in order to aware Parisians and tourists about the harmful effects these heatwaves can have.

-The Paris authorities drew up a list of 922 fresh places on the app EXTREMA PARIS.
+To keep everyone comfortable, the Paris City Hall has drew up a list of 922 fresh places on the app EXTREMA PARIS.
 Gardens, municipal facilities, water misters, fountains, you can quickly find all the places likely to provide shelter this summer.

 Speaking of gardens, 5 parks and gardens have been added to the list of green spaces open all night long in Paris for the summer: the Parc Monceau, the Parc Marcel Pagnol, both set in Paris 8th arrondissement as well as the Parc Montholon in the 9th arrondissement, the Parc Ferdinand Brunot in the 14th arrondissement and finally, the Parc Georges Brassens set in the 15th arrondissement.
 Each of these places enjoy water fountains and allow visitors to find shelter and properly hydrate.